Choosing a Home Inspector

 Costs of Inspections vary, but this area usually reflects minimum costs for inspections for homes in the $500.00 range plus testing, and often reflects higher fees based on the size, price, age, and conditions of the home.
 Additional fees for Radon Testing, Termite Inspections, Environmental and Water testing can also raise the fees… but as we are all, more focused in regard to potential hazards and environmental issues, the Home Inspector now has to address more areas of critical concern then ever before… including concerns about lead paint, mold, asbestos, environmental issues, and buried fuel tanks.

 The critical issue is not whether the Inspections should be done, but by whom.
 Most referrals come from Realtors and Attorneys, and many from word of mouth.
-Some from advertising in the yellow pages, internet sites and brochures.
+Some from advertising in internet sites and brochures.
 Ask for an inspector who will look carefully at the home and focus on your concerns.
 Ask about the scope of their inspection.
 Its typical length and the format of the report.
 To assure you of the value you will receive for your money, you should question the inspector before you engage him, and feel comfortable with their style and the services he or she offers.

 The money you spend carefully investigating your new home may save you thousands, but more importantly, the inspection process should reassure you that this house is the right one for your family’s happy future!
 Happy House Hunting!